Rohit-554/Ringlr/Contributing.md

 1. Update the README.md with details of changes if needed
 2. Add any new dependencies to the build files
 3. Update the documentation
-4. The PR must pass all CI checks
-5. Get at least one code review from a maintainer
+4. Get at least one code review from a maintainer
-6. Once approved, a maintainer will merge your PR
+5. Once approved, a maintainer will merge your PR

 ## Coding Standards